-Size Range Materials Temperature Range Max Pressure

-8mm to 80mm Bronze -10°C to 120°C 4000kPa

-Table 10.5 International Cop
+Size Range Materials Temperature Range Max Pressure 8mm to 80mm Bronze -10°C to 120°C 4000kPa Table 10.5 Pressure and Temperature Rati ing for Globe Valves Cu International Coppe Association Australi Copper Alliance

 Butterfly Valve

 The Butterfly valves is a quarter turn rotary motion valve that uses a round disc as the closure element.
 When in the fully opened position, the disc is parallel to the piping.
 The disc when used in drinking water application is coated with an approved EPDM rubber.
 The disc may be fully encapsulated or depending on the metallic component the rubber may be positioned around the outer edge of the disc (Figure 10.16a and Figure 10.16b).